Rdatatable/data.table/README.md

   12. Several improvements and fixes to `?between` [#1521](https://github.com/Rdatatable/data.table/issues/1521).
 Thanks @MichaelChirico for the PR.

+  13. `?shift.Rd` is fixed so that it does not get misconstrued to be in a time series sense.
+Closes [#1530](https://github.com/Rdatatable/data.table/issues/1530).
+Thanks to @pstoyanov.

 ### Changes in v1.9.6  (on CRAN 19 Sep 2015)

 #### NEW FEATURES